 - Certain Bartonella infections (also called bartonellis), such as infections of the bloodstream (bacteremia) and bone (osteomyelitis).

-The above list may not include all of the HIV-related uses of azithromycin recommended in the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents.
+The above list may not include all of the HIV-related uses of azithromycin recommended in the guidelines.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.